 The results indicate that the best strategy is to avoid the allergen for several hours and have an allergen-free meal before starting to kiss.
 If there is a concern about pieces of allergenic food being stuck between teeth, Sicherer recommends brushing before locking lips and adds that “some significant others decide to avoid the allergen altogether, if that is practical.”

 Allie Bahn first encountered the issue of kissing back in middle school.
 She had heard rumors “spin the bottle” might be played at an upcoming party, and she worried about kissing someone who had eaten one of her many allergens (peanuts, nuts, fish, shellfish, legumes, potato, banana, kiwi, mango and olives).
-Bahn, who today is a fourth grade teacher and food allergy blogger, didn’t want to take any chances, and neither did her friends.
+Bahn, who today is a food allergy-related travel blogger, didn’t want to take any chances, and neither did her friends.

 “Before we all sat down in a circle, my friends went around and literally asked all of the boys what they had eaten at the party, and if they had eaten any M&Ms or potato chips they weren’t allowed to kiss me,” says the 32-year-old Boston resident.